WICG/display-locking/README.md

 * Deep links and searchability into pages with hidden content (example: mobile Wikipedia; scroll-to-text support for collapsed sections)
-* Scrollers with a large amount of content, without resorting to virtualization (examples: Facebook and Wwitter feeds, CodeMirror documents)
+* Scrollers with a large amount of content, without resorting to virtualization (examples: Facebook and Twitter feeds, CodeMirror documents)

 ## Motivation & background